ijl/orjson/README.md

 * does not provide `load()` or `dump()` functions for reading from/writing to file-like objects

 orjson supports CPython 3.7, 3.8, 3.9, and 3.10.
-It distributes x86_64/amd64
+It distributes x86_64/amd64,
+aarch64/armv8, and arm7 wheels for Linux, amd64 and aarch64 wheels for macOS,
-and aarch64/armv8 wheels for Linux and macOS.
-It distributes x86_64/amd64 wheels for Windows. orjson does not support PyPy.
+and amd64 wheels for Windows. orjson does not support PyPy.
 Releases follow semantic versioning and serializing a new object type without an opt-in flag is considered a breaking change.

 orjson is licensed under both the Apache 2.0 and MIT licenses.
 The repository and issue tracker is